 Compensating for Van Characteristics

-Although a van handles differently from a sedan, you can compensate for its characteristics and operate is smoothly and safely.
+Although a van handles differently from a sedan, you can compensate for its characteristics and operate it smoothly and safely.

 When turning a corner, you must make wider swing with a van than you would with a car.
 Consequently, on a right turn it is necessary to watch the right outside mirrors for small vehicles, motorcycles, bicycles and pedestrians.
 Use turn signals well in advance.
 Make turns more slowly than you would with a car.
 If you turn too quickly, the van will lean and make your passengers uncomfortable.
-Whenever possible, don’t make a “U turn”.
-Due to the van’s wider turning radius, a “U turn” may require you to make at least one backward movement.
-Avoid backward movement whenever possible.
+Whenever possible, don’t make a “U turn.”
+Due to the van’s wider turning radius, you may not be able to complete the “U turn” with one motion.

 A loaded van is more difficult to stop than a sedan traveling at the same speed.
 Therefore, you should use a three-second following rule for a van, as opposed to a two-second following rule for a sedan.
 The three-second rule works as follows: count 1,001 – 1,002 – 1,003 after the rear of the vehicle you are following passes a fixed object.
 If the front of your vehicle passes the same object before you count to 1,003, you are following too closely.
 Slow down.
 Increase to four-second following in poor weather conditions or when fully loaded.

 Height of Van

 The height of the van has advantages and disadvantages for the driver.
 On the plus side, it gives you a better view of the road ahead.
 On the negative side, some garages are not high enough to accommodate the van.
 You also have to watch for overhead obstructions such as trees and limbs.
 The van can block the view of passenger cars following you.
 Drivers may attempt to pass you at an unsafe time or place and thus threaten to involve you in an accident.
 Watch both outside mirrors for these maneuvers.